jozefg/drafts/jonprl.md

  - `=(0; 0; 0)` this is equality between two terms at a type.
 It's a proposition that's going to precisely mirror what's going on later in the type theory with the equality judgment
- - `∈(0; 0)` this is just like `=` but behaves as the propositional
+ - `∈(0; 0)` this is just like `=` but internalizes membership in a
-   counterpart to typing.
-It reflects whether a term may be thought of as part of a type.
+   type into the system.
+Remember that normally "This has that type" is a judgment but with this term we're going to have a propositional counterpart to use in theorems.

 In particular it's important to distinguish the difference between `∈` the judgment and ∈ the term.
 There's nothing inherent in `∈` above